- Are you worried about the impact of arguing on your child?

 If you are a woman worried about domestic violence

-Women's Aid is the national domestic violence charity that helps an average of over 250,000 women and children every year.
-They work to end violence against women and children, and support over 500 domestic and sexual violence services across the country.
+- Women’s Aid is the national domestic violence charity that helps hundreds of thousands of women and children every year.
+They work to end violence against women and children and support hundreds of domestic and sexual violence services across the country.

 If you are worried about the impact of domestic violence on your child